-RAM is a network of community-based activists and vetted community-focused advocates that have made a public vow to always place the best interests of the naturally diverse rare disease patient community first.
+RAM is a network of community-based activists and vetted community-focused advocates that have made a public vow to always place the best interests of the rare disease patient community first.
 Assumptions and biases have historically led to misinformed insights, which are extremely damaging to the people of the rare disease community.

-RAM's network is dedicated to correcting misinformation, biased "insights" and to providing real world guidance to community-focused stakeholders interested in acquiring a comprehensive understanding of a disease-specific landscape or the general rare disease ecosystem.
+RAM's network is dedicated to correcting misinformation, biased "insights" and to providing real world guidance to community-focused stakeholders interested in acquiring a comprehensive understanding of a disease-specific landscape or of the general rare disease ecosystem.

 The following is a comprehensive list of reports, white papers, guidances and more from various agencies located throughout the rare disease ecosystem that RAM's network has found to be helpful and informative.